 The firm of McKim, Mead and White were so enamored of the Trajan style, they used it everywhere on their plans, even on titles that describe things but aren’t part of the actual building.
 There are no very detailed plans of any of their inscription carvings, but the Dover book only has a small selection of the plans needed for the actual buildings, and I have no doubt there were more detailed plans of all the inscriptions they designed.

-So where does that leave Ira Schnapp’s claim to have designed the letters on the inscription?
+So where does that leave Ira Schnapp’s claim to have worked on the letters in the inscription?
 First, let’s see how big the carved letters are.
 Using the scale on the front elevation plan, I estimate that the letters are about two feet high.
 They could well be larger, but let’s use that as a ballpark figure.
 Even a detailed drawing of the inscription by the architects would have had much smaller letters, I’m guessing two inches high at most.
 So, how did the letters get from the drawing to the slabs of stone to be carved?
 That’s where someone like Ira could come in!

-Ira Schnapp was born in Sassow, Austria in 1894 I believe (possibly 1893).
+Ira Schnapp was born in Sassow, Austria in 1894 I believe.
 He emigrated to New York in 1900 at the age of six.
 He was part of a large working-class Jewish family that took up residence in New York’s Lower East Side.
-Nothing is known about his schooling, but it’s likely it did not get past high school.
+Little is known about his schooling, but it’s likely it did not get past high school.
 When the Farley Building was being constructed, Ira was a teenager, probably age 18 when it was completed.
 So how did such a young person from his background get involved in such important work?
 This is the most puzzling mystery of Ira’s career.
 My only guesses are through an art teacher at his school, or some kind of apprentice program with the stone-cutters actually given the commission to carve the inscription.
 A project like the Farley Building would have taken many builders, companies, and craftsmen, sub-contracted for all the special needs of the job.
 We don’t know who actually did the carving, but it’s quite possible they might have hired or taken on a young man like Ira who showed a talent for working with letters.

 If you look up Ira Schnapp on Wikipedia, it says, “Upon his arrival in the United States, Schnapp was already a skilled stonecutter, engraver, and graphic designer.
 In 1911, while still only 19 years old, Schnapp was hired to hand-carve the engraving on the front of the main branch of the New York Public Library: “MDCCCXCV • THE NEW YORK PUBLIC LIBRARY • MDCCCCII”.
 He then worked designing and engraving stamps for the United States Post Office Department, and in 1914 was hired as a stone carver for the post office.
 Schnapp personally designed the lettering, and hand-carved, the famous slogan “Neither snow nor rain nor heat nor gloom of night stays these couriers from the swift completion of their appointed rounds” in the facade of the James Farley General Post Office.”